restatedev/examples/patterns-use-cases/state-machines/state-machines-typescript/README.md

 * Start Restate Server in a separate shell: `npx restate-server`
 * Start this example: `npm run example`.
 (Use `npm run example-crash` to use the variant that crashes the process and restarts, to see the state recovery happen).
-* Register the example at Restate server by calling `npx restate -y dep reg --force "localhost:9080"`.
+* Register the example at Restate server by calling `npx restate -y deployment register --force "localhost:9080"`.

 Invoke the state machine transitions like
 ```shell